-- the accuracy of the Navy's preliminary estimate of the procurement cost of each SSBN(X); - the prospective affordability of the SSBN(X) program and its potential impact on other Navy shipbuilding programs; and - the question of which shipyard or shipyards will build SSBN(X)s.
+- the accuracy of the Navy's preliminary estimate of the procurement cost of each SSBN(X); - the prospective affordability of the SSBN(X) program and its potential impact on other Navy shipbuilding programs; - the question of which shipyard or shipyards will build SSBN(X)s; - the impact of UK preferences for the design of its new SSBNs on U.S. consideration of SSBN(X) design options; and - congressional access to the SSBN(X) Analysis of Alternatives (AOA).